Breaking the 3/2 barrier for unit distances in three dimensions: Cutting circles in into pseudosegments

-\begin{cor} Let $\mathcal{C}$ be a set of $n$ circles in $\RR^3$.
-Suppose that at most $B$ circles can lie in a common algebraic variety of degree $\leq 400$.
-Then the circles in $\mathcal{C}$ can be cut into $ O_{\eps}(n^{4/3+\eps} + nB^{1/2+\eps} ) $ pseudo-segments. \end{cor} \begin{rem} In fact, we can replace the requirement that at most $B$ circles lie in a variety of degree $\leq 400$ with the requirement that at most $B$ circles lie in a surface that is doubly ruled by circles.
+\begin{rem} In fact, we can replace the requirement that at most $B$ circles lie in a variety of degree $\leq 400$ with the requirement that at most $B$ circles lie in a surface that is doubly ruled by circles.
 The set of all such surfaces has been classified in \cite{Sk}.
 However this classification will not be relevant for our proof.
-The only surfaces that will concern us are planes and spheres; these are the only low degree surfaces that contain many circles through each point. \end{rem} \begin{proof} Apply Theorem \ref{cuttingSpaceCurvesLem} to $\mathcal{C}$.
-For each $Z\in\mathcal{Z}$, cut the circles contained in $\mathcal{Z}$ into pseudo-segments; this can be done with $|\mathcal{C}_Z|^{3/2+\eps}$ cuts.
-The total number of cuts required to perform this step is
+The only surfaces that will concern us are planes and spheres; these are the only low degree surfaces that contain many circles through each point. \end{rem} \begin{proof} First, cut each circle in $\mathcal{C}$ into 100 arcs of equal length; we will call this the first cutting.

-Since each of the pseudo-segments from $\Gamma$ is disjoint from each surface in $\mathcal{Z}$, we have that the union of the pseudo-segments from $\Gamma$ and the pseudo-segments from each set $\mathcal{C}_Z$ forms a set of pseudo-segments. \end{proof}